AI is concentrating power. The window to counter this is now.

 A public record of the AI divide

-Data that does not exist cannot drive policy.
-We built the AI Adoption by Country API because no single source tracked this across 16 countries in a usable format.
-That data is now free.
+Data that does not exist cannot drive policy or public understanding.
+We build open data experiments because no single source tracks AI adoption, transparency, and impact in a usable format.
+That data is free.
 Any researcher, journalist, or NGO can use it.
-This is what public-interest AI infrastructure looks like in practice.